iOSayedAhmed/NetWorkLayer/README.md

-# NetWorkLayer
-NetWorkLayer Useing ALamofire , Codable &amp; Generic
+# NetWorkLayer Useing ALamofire , Codable &amp; Generic

-First of all I'll thank Eng: Ahmed-Masoud
+> ## First of all I'll thank Eng: Ahmed-Masoud
 ---
 OK
 we need to implement some of classes and enums like below :